 The price of college education is increasing every year.
 The College Board says that students enrolled at a private college during the 2019-2020 school year will pay, on average, $36,880 in tuition and fees.
 Public, in-state students will pay $10,440.

-Did you know that there's a difference between the sticker price of a college education and the net price that most students actually pay?
+Did you know that there's a difference between the sticker price of a college education and the net price that most students pay?
 Students with financial challenges can often dramatically reduce the cost of a college education.

 Even those students who do not fit in the low- to moderate-income range can significantly reduce their college costs by making less expensive choices.

 When it comes to paying for college, net price is what matters.
 Net price is what students pay.
 Sticker prices are the tuition and fees that colleges advertise publicly.